Turkish competition board fines Meta Platforms $18.6 million | Technology

 - Turkey

-The company held a dominant position in personal social networking services and online video advertising markets and obstructed competitors by merging data collected through its core services Facebook, Instagram and WhatsApp, the Turkish authority said in a statement.
-Meta Platforms Inc could not immediately be contacted for comment.
+The company held a dominant position in personal social networking services and online video advertising and had obstructed competitors by merging data collected through its core services Facebook, Instagram and WhatsApp, the Turkish authority said in a statement.
+A spokesperson for Meta Platforms said the company disagrees with the probe's findings and will consider all options.

-Turkey's competition authority said Meta must act to reinstate competition in these markets and prepare annual reports about the steps it will take for the next five years, the authority said.
-It said the fine was based on the company's 2021 income.
+Turkey's competition authority said Meta must act to reinstate competition in these markets and prepare annual reports about the steps it will take for the next five years.
+It said the fine was based on the company's 2021 income and the company could object to the decision within 60 days.

-Analysts have said social media companies are unlikely to abide in full by the law that requires them to remove "disinformation" content and share user data with authorities. ($1 = 18.6080 liras)
+Analysts have said social media companies are unlikely to abide in full by the law, that requires them to remove such material and to share user data with authorities. ($1 = 18.6080 liras)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)